Platonic-Systems/generics-sop-examples/doc/edit.md

 This code introduces two more aspects to `generics-sop`:

-- **Constraint propagation**: When generically transforming SOP structures we want to be able to "propagate" inner constraints outwardly, and this is what the `Proxy` class is being used for here. `All c xs` simply is an alias for `(c x1, c x2, ...)` where `xs` is a type-level list; likewise, `All2 c xss` is `c x11, c x12, ... ` where `xss` is type-level list of lists (ie., `Code a ~ xss`).
-Clearly, we want the `Eq` constraint in table elements to apply to the whole table row and thereon to the table itself.
-And `All2 Eq (Code a)` on `geq'` specifies this.
+- **Constraint propagation**: When generically transforming SOP structures, we want to be able to "propagate" inner constraints outwardly.
+Here, the `Proxy` class is used for this purpose. `All c xs` is simply an alias for `(c x1, c x2, ...)` where `xs` is a type-level list.
+Likewise, `All2 c xss` is `c x11, c x12, ... ` where `xss` is type-level list of lists (ie., `Code a ~ xss`).
+Clearly, we want the `Eq` constraint in the table elements to apply to the whole table row and, thereon, to the table itself. `All2 Eq (Code a)` on `geq'` specifies this.
-- **Constant functor**: The constant functor `K` is defined as `data K a b = K a`; it "discards" the second type parameter, always containing the first.
-Where you see `K Bool a` we are discarding the polymorphic `a` (the type of the cell in the table), and returning the (constant) type `Bool`.
-When we transform the structure to be over `K` (using `hcliftA2`), we are essentially making the structure *homogenous* in its elements, which in turn allows us to "collapse" it using `hcollapse` to get a single value out of it (which is what we need to be the result of `geq`).
+- **Constant functor**: The constant functor `K` is defined as `data K a b = K a`.
+Always containing the first type parameter, this functor "discards" the second type.
+Where you see `K Bool a`, we are discarding the polymorphic `a` (the type of cell in the table), and returning the (constant) type `Bool`.
+When we transform the structure to be over `K` (using `hcliftA2`), we are essentially making the structure *homogenous* in its elements, which in turn allows us to "collapse" it using `hcollapse` to extract a single value (which we need to be the result of `geq`).

 This is just a brief taste of generics-sop combinators.
-Read [ATLGP] for details, and we shall introduce more in the examples below.
+Read [ATLGP] for details, and we shall introduce more combinators in the examples below.

 #### Interlude: Specialized combinators

-Most combinators are polymorphic over the containing structure, and as such their type signatures can be pretty complex to understand.
-For this reason, you might want to begin with using their *monomorphized* versions which have simpler type signatures.
-For example, the polymorphic combinator `hcollapse` has the following signature that makes it possible to work with any structure (`NS` or a `NP`, etc).
+Most combinators are polymorphic over the containing structure; as such, their type signatures can be pretty complex to understand.
+For this reason, you might want to begin by using their *monomorphized* versions, which have simpler type signatures.
+For example, the polymorphic combinator `hcollapse` has the following signature that makes it possible to work with any structure (`NS` or a `NP`, etc):

 ```haskell
 hcollapse :: SListIN h xs => h (K a) xs -> CollapseTo h a
 ```

-This signature is not particularly easier to understand if you are not very familiar with the library.
-But the monomorphized versions, such as that for `NS`, are more straightforward to understand:
+If you are not very familiar with the library, this signature is not particularly easy to understand.
+But the monomorphized versions, such as that for `NS`, are more straightforward:

 ```haskell
 collapse_NP :: NP (K a) xs -> [a]
 ```

-These specialized versions typically are suffixed as above (i.e., `_NP`).
+These specialized versions are typically suffixed as above (i.e., `_NP`).

 ## Example 2: route encoding

-In the first example above we demonstrated how to use generics-sop to generically implement `eq`.
-Here, we will show a more interesting example.
-Specifically, how to represent routes for a statically generated site using algebraic data types.
+In the first example above, I demonstrated how to use generics-sop to generically implement `eq`.
+Here, I will provide a more interesting example: specifically, how to represent routes for a statically generated site using algebraic data types.
 We will derive encoders (`route -> FilePath`) for them automatically using generics-sop.

 Imagine you are writing a static site in Haskell[^gen] for your blog posts.
 Each "route" in that site corresponds to a generated `.html` file.
 We will use ADTs to represent the routes: